 Safe buying advice

-Trade Me has dedicated Customer Support and Trust and Safety teams who carefully monitor and swiftly remove inappropriate listings.
+Trade Me has dedicated Customer Experience and Trust and Safety teams who carefully monitor and swiftly remove inappropriate listings.

 You can help us keep Trade Me a safe place to buy and sell by reporting any suspicious listings.